rconde01/expression_template_safety_wrappers/Readme.md

 # Expression Template Safety Wrapper
 This project is an experiment in avoiding accidental use of dangling references within expression templates.
 It is based on ideas from Daniel Withopf presented in his talk [Taking Static Type-safety to the Next Level: Physical Units for Matrices](https://www.youtube.com/watch?v=SLSTS-EvOx4&t=3968s) at CppNow 2022.
 Here it is applied to `Eigen` via wrapper classes but I'm interested in whether it would be possible/desirable to integrate the technique directly within `Eigen`.
+The key to making this technique work is `Ref-qualifers` which allow you to distance cases where a class is being used as r-value reference and an l-value reference.

 ```
 -- src